The Solent Forum

 BUDS Phase 1 Cover

 There has been a strong desire amongst Solent Forum members to find solutions to the many barriers which are preventing the effective use of dredged material to augment Solent intertidal sites and, hence, to provide other benefits associated with such restoration work (especially enhanced coastal protection).
 The Forum’s role will be to manage the project and facilitate future communications.
-For more detailed information please download the BUDS Terms of Reference.
+For more detailed information please download the BUDs Solent Terms of Reference.

 Project Aims and Benefits